Jomiri/pyfiberamp/README.rst

 License
 ========
 PyFiberAmp is licensed under the MIT license.
+The C++ extension depends on the `pybind11
+<https://github.com/pybind/pybind11>`_  and `Armadillo <http://arma.sourceforge.net/>`_ projects.
+See the license file
+for their respective licenses.

 References
 ===========